Why do flies rub their limbs together?

 - Poliomyelitis

-This is why it is crucial to make sure that if you see a few flies in an area of your home, you may want to do a thorough cleaning of the area.
+Obviously most are harmless, but if you see a few flies in an area of your home, you may want to do a thorough cleaning.

 The Illinois department of health says the main step is eliminating fly breeding sites, or where flies love to go.